Imagine scenario one: colossal autonomous gas-powered robots wipe out hectares of homogeneous agricultural land.

 But why do we need machines in agriculture to produce food?

 It is a question of economics.
 To keep up with the ever-increasing demands of a growing population, agriculture requires more and more work.
 Food is also much cheaper than it used to be, forcing farmers to produce higher yields at a lower profit.
-As a result, if field workers earn less and leave industry for higher-paying options, farmers may increasingly turn to mechanization to close the gap.
+As a result, if field workers earn less and leave the industry for higher-paying options, farmers may increasingly turn to mechanization to close the gap.

 From nightmare to utopia